We can offer finance marketing services for many companies within the financial sector to promote different brands and products.

 Affected like no other sector by political changes and world events, businesses operating with the financial industry frequently have more to contend with in getting their message out to their audiences in a timely, relevant and factually correct manner.

 This alone demands that those working in marketing for anything finance-related must work within a cycle of continuous improvement, including agile campaigns which allow for quick changes of messaging, direction or channel.

 It is therefore important to work with a marketing and communications agency that has the relevant experience, such as PromoMEDIA, in order for things to run smoothly, campaigns to be cost-effective and to achieve a good return on investment.

 Those working within the financial sector often find it beneficial to take advantage of a third-party view (one outside of their internal marketing departments); as it can be all too easy to forget how little others and the general public may actually comprehend about a service or product.

 There is little room for error in such communications and little allowance for standard sales gimmicks.
 This is because money and finance is a serious matter for most people and they don’t want to feel it’s not been taken seriously or professionally.
 Therefore, communications must be clear and ‘to the point’, whilst maintaining professionalism and instilling trust.

 Wording must be extremely clear and concise (perhaps more so than any other industry) and key claims must be substantiated by fact and often small print.

-Newspaper ads are often a favoured form of communicating these messages as they allow the small print to be clearly visible (for more information on press ads visit our page -http://www.promo-media.co.uk/type-of-ads/press-adverts/).
+Newspaper ads are often a favoured form of communicating these messages as they allow the small print to be clearly visible (for more information on press ads visit our page -https://www.promo-media.co.uk/type-of-ads/press-adverts/).

 Interestingly, brands in the financial space often have an advantage over other such industries in targeting their audiences, as the information they hold on existing clients is plentiful and gives great intelligence into buying habits and demographics – advertising can therefore be very targeted.

-Sharing this information with a marketing team allows for them to work from insights gained and really drill down to target the most relevant potential customers through the most relevant channels and with the most relevant messaging whether this be finance marketing through TV ads, radio advertising, out of home advertising or London Underground advertising.
+Sharing this information with a marketing team allows for them to work from insights gained and really drill down to target the most relevant potential customers through the most relevant channels and with the most relevant messaging whether this be through TV ads, radio advertising, out of home advertising or London Underground advertising.

 Working through and understanding the customer journey and touch-points that your business already has in place can be of huge benefit to both marketers and the brand itself.

 Many consider that they only deal with a financial business when something goes wrong and so there is a great degree of trust to invoke, alongside a brand personality that inspires responsible behaviour and loyalty.

 In many cases, a customer may choose to invest more in a brand than others or opt for a more expensive product over their competitors as a result.
 The internet has made it easier than ever to compare services and products between companies and if there’s little wiggle room on prices, reputation can be key.

 This improves a customer’s lifetime value with your business, but also promotes loyalty and recommendations.
 It is always more expensive to regain a customer after they have left your business than to recruit a new one and so a real emphasis should be placed on maintaining a relationship.

 Aside from any standard regulated periodic communications, further community involvement and side projects should be considered.
 Financial services companies are all too often thought of as ‘the bad guys’ and if someone is already ‘on side’, this should be worked with to gain better positive public relations within local communities.

 Consumers will rarely make a snap decision or purchase with such products but instead need to be able to recall a brand name later, when they have a requirement to purchase.
 It is this ongoing positive brand picture that PromoMEDIA can help you paint and maintain in the eyes of both potential and existing customers.

 It may not seem as exciting or eye-catching as other sectors, but the financial market holds plenty of real-life stories, inspirational anecdotes and collaboration opportunities to work with – and for – consumers everywhere.

 If you are a business or company operating in the financial sector contact us today to find out how with effective finance marketing we can help you both recruit new customers, maintain current ones and create an overall positive impression of you in the public eye.